Gone with the Wind (film): Historical portrayal

-Gone with the Wind has been criticized as having perpetuated Civil War myths and black stereotypes.
+Though not always historically precise, Gone with the Wind largely captured the spirit and ethos of the era it depicts.
+Producer David Selznick wrote "I am most sensitive to the feelings of minority people", and assured his avoidance of promoting intolerance during fascist times.
+Nevertheless, the film has been criticized as having perpetuated Civil War myths and black stereotypes.
 David Reynolds wrote that, "The white women are elegant, their menfolk are noble or at least dashing.
 And, in the background, the black slaves are mostly dutiful and content, clearly incapable of an independent existence."
 Reynolds likened Gone with the Wind to The Birth of a Nation and other re-imaginings of the South made during the era of segregation, in which white Southerners are portrayed as defending traditional values, and the issue of slavery is largely ignored.
 The film has been described as a "regression" that promotes both the myth of the black rapist and the honorable and defensive role of the Ku Klux Klan during Reconstruction, and as a "social propaganda" film offering a "white supremacist" view of the past.

 From 1972 to 1996, the Atlanta Historical Society held several Gone with the Wind exhibits, among them a 1994 exhibit which was titled "Disputed Territories: Gone with the Wind and Southern Myths".
 One of the questions that was explored by the exhibit was "How True to Life Were the Slaves in GWTW?".
 This section showed that slave experiences were diverse and, as a result, it concluded that the "happy darky" was a myth, as was the belief that all slaves experienced violence and brutality.
 W. Bryan Rommel Ruiz has argued that despite factual inaccuracies in depicting the Reconstruction period, Gone with the Wind reflects contemporary interpretations of it that were common in the early 20th century.
 One such viewpoint is reflected in a brief scene in which Mammy fends off a leering freedman: a politician can be heard offering forty acres and a mule to the emancipated slaves in exchange for their votes.
 The inference is taken to mean that freedmen are ignorant about politics and unprepared for freedom, unwittingly becoming the tools of corrupt Reconstruction officials.